JS-DevTools/globify/README.md

     then separate bundles will be created for each entry file.
 You can also specify an output filename pattern, like *.bundled.js

+  --exclude=GLOB, -u GLOB

+    Excludes files that are matched by the <entry files glob>

   --watch, -w

     Call watchify instead of browserify.